Quick Start

 $ git clone https://github.com/vexxhost/atmosphere

-You will need poetry installed on your operating system.
+You will need tox installed on your operating system.
 You will need to make sure that you have the appropriate OpenStack environment variables set (such as OS_CLOUD or OS_AUTH_URL, etc.).
 You can also use the following environment variables to tweak the behaviour of the Heat stack that is created:

 • ATMOSPHERE_STACK_NAME: The name of the Heat stack to be created (defaults to atmosphere).